kyma-project/test-infra/.github/actions/image-builder/README.md

 ## **ado-token**

-Azure DevOps personal access token (PAT), which is used by this action to authenticate against Azure API.
+Azure DevOps personal access token (PAT), which is used by the image builder action to authenticate against the Azure API.

 Required: **true**

 ## **image-name**

-Name of the image that will be build via image builder.
+Name of the image that is build with the image builder action.

 Required: **true**

 ## **context**

-Optional parameter that allows you to set build context for image builder, related to the root of the repository.
+Optional parameter to set the build context for image builder, related to the root of the repository.

 Default: **'.'**

 ## **dockerfile**

-Optional parameter that allows you to set path to the Dockerfile for the image to build.
+Optional parameter to to set the path to the Dockerfile for the image to build.

 Default: **'Dockerfile'**

 ## **build-args**

-Optional parameter that allows you to set additional build arguments.
+Optional parameter to set additional build arguments.
-Each argument has format `name=value`, multiple arguments are separated by new line.
+Each argument has the format `name=value`, multiple arguments are separated by new line.

 Default: **''**

 ## **tags**

-Optional parameter that allows you to pass tags with which image will be build.
-Each tag is placed in the new line.
+Optional parameter to pass tags with which the image is built.
+Each tag is placed in a new line.

 Default: **''**

 ## **export-tags**

-Optional parameter that enable exporting tags provided via **tags** input and default tags to be exported as build argument.
+Optional parameter that enables exporting tags provided with the **tags** input and default tags to be exported as build argument.
-Each tag will have format **TAG_x**, where `x` is the tag name passed along with the tag.
+Each tag gets the format **TAG_x**, where `x` is the tag name passed along with the tag.

 Default: **false**

 ## **config**

-Optional parameter which sets the config file containing information about connection to the Azure DevOps.
+Optional parameter that sets the config file containing information about connection to the Azure DevOps.

 Default: **'./configs/kaniko-build-config.yaml'**